camunda/camunda-docs-manual/content/reference/dmn11/drg/index.md

 {{< img src="img/drd.png">}}

-A Decision Requirements Diagram (aka DRD) models a domain of decision-making, showing the most important elements involved in it and the dependencies between them.
+A Decision Requirements Graph (aka DRG) models a domain of decision-making, showing the most important elements involved in it and the dependencies between them.
 The elements modeled are decisions, knowledge sources, and input data.

+A Decision Requirements Diagram (DRD) provides a visual representation of the DRG.

-A DRD is represented by the `definitions` element in the XML.
+A DRG is represented by the `definitions` element in the XML.

 ```xml
 <definitions xmlns="http://www.omg.org/spec/DMN/20151101/dmn11.xsd" id="dish" name="Desired Dish" namespace="party">